axe MCP Server

 The axe MCP Server is a Model Context Protocol (MCP) server that integrates enterprise-grade accessibility testing directly into your development workflow.
 Built on the trusted axe platform, it enables developers to perform comprehensive accessibility scans and receive expert remediation guidance without leaving their IDE.

-The server provides two primary capabilities - analyze and remediate.
+The server provides three capabilities - analyze, remediate, and igt.

 Getting Access